lingui/eslint-plugin/README.md

 #### ignoreFunction

-THe `ignoreFunction` option speficies exceptions not check for function calls whose names match one of regexp patterns.
+THe `ignoreFunction` option specifies exceptions not check for function calls whose names match one of regexp patterns.

 Examples of correct code for the `{ "ignoreFunction": ["showIntercomMessage"] }` option: